tbebekis/AspNetCore-9x-Mvc-Template/MvcApp/Docs/CookieAuthentication.md

 }
 ```

 The `RememberMe` boolean property of the `CredentialsModel` is used in making the cookie **persistent**, which means that the cookie [remains alive](https://learn.microsoft.com/en-us/aspnet/core/security/authentication/cookie#persistent-cookies) across browser sessions.
-This persistency is not for the application to decide.
-User consent is required for that.
+This persistency is not for the application to decide. **User consent** is required for that.
 The user has to check the corresponding check-box in the login screen.

-You may want the cookie to persist across browser sessions.
-This persistence should only be enabled with explicit user consent with a "Remember Me" checkbox on sign in or a similar mechanism.

 Claims are stored in the authentication cookie and cookies have a strict size limit.
 Ideally only the `Account.Id` claim is needed.
 All other user information may come from the Identity store.